dotnet/vscode-csharp/CONTRIBUTING.md

 ### Setting Up Local Language Servers

-This section provides a step-by-step guide on setting up locally developed Razor or Roslyn language servers for debugging.
-This setup is beneficial when troubleshooting the behavior of these language servers with the VSCode C# extension.
+This section shows how to set up local Razor or Roslyn language servers for debugging with the VSCode C# extension.

 #### Roslyn

-1. Clone the [Roslyn repository](https://github.com/dotnet/roslyn) locally.
+1. Clone the [Roslyn repository](https://github.com/dotnet/roslyn).
 This repository contains the Roslyn server implementation.
 2. Follow the build instructions provided in the repository.

-After building, you can find the server DLL in the build output directory.
-The typical location is `$roslynRepoRoot/artifacts/bin/Microsoft.CodeAnalysis.LanguageServer/Debug/net8.0/Microsoft.CodeAnalysis.LanguageServer.dll`, but this may vary based on the built configuration.
+The server DLL is typically at `$roslynRepoRoot/artifacts/bin/Microsoft.CodeAnalysis.LanguageServer/Debug/net8.0/Microsoft.CodeAnalysis.LanguageServer.dll`, but this may vary based on the built configuration.

 #### Razor

-1. Clone the [Razor repository](https://github.com/dotnet/razor) locally.
+1. Clone the [Razor repository](https://github.com/dotnet/razor).
 This repository contains the Razor server implementation.
 2. Follow the build instructions provided in the repository.

-Similar to Roslyn, after building, the server DLL will be in the build output directory.
-The typical location is `$razorRepoRoot/artifacts/bin/rzls/Debug/net8.0`, but this may vary based on the built configuration.
+The server DLL is typically at `$razorRepoRoot/artifacts/bin/rzls/Debug/net8.0`.

 ### Configuring Local Language Servers

-This section provides instructions on how to debug locally developed Roslyn and Razor language servers.
+This section provides instructions on how to debug locally built Roslyn and Razor language servers.
 You can do this by either directly editing the `settings.json` file or through the VSCode settings interface.

 #### Roslyn